Assault And Battery Explanation

 When Tempers Fly, California Assault Charges Can Result

 Sometimes, it doesn’t take a lot for emotions to heighten and tempers to flare.
 These types of situations are especially prevalent when crowds are involved.

 Take Black Friday as an example.
-Every year, holiday shoppers prep and plan for the day of the year where retailers slash prices significantly in preparation of the gift-giving season.
-Known as Black Friday, because it is the time of year when retailers are in the “black” regarding revenue, this day is characterized by crowds, lines and a lot of sleep deprived shoppers.
+Every year, holiday shoppers prep and plan for the day of the year when retailers slash prices significantly in preparation for the gift-giving season.
+Known as Black Friday, because it is the time of year when retailers are in the “black” regarding revenue, this day is characterized by crowds, lines and a lot of sleep-deprived shoppers.
 It is also a time when assault among shoppers is reported.